 Texas Civil Practice and Remedies Code §75.007 says that property owners owe a duty of care to invitees and licensees on their property.
 Essentially, this means that you should expect a reasonably safe environment as long as you are legally allowed to be on the property.
 If the owner fails to keep their property reasonably safe, you may be able to seek compensation if you are injured.

 Speaking with a personal injury lawyer can help you better understand the unique laws that govern premises liability claims.
+In addition to falls, dog bites, swimming pool accidents, and other common incidents, our team has experience with more unusual premises liability cases.
+This includes fires, explosions, and shootings.

 Complete a Free Case Evaluation form now